Partial hyperbolicity and foliations in $\mathbb{T}^3$: Strong partially hyperbolic diffeomorphisms of

 To prove the claim, consider $\delta$ given by the local product structure between these two transverse foliations (one of them branched).
 This means that given $x,y$ such that $d(x,y)<\delta$ we have that $\tilde \cF^u(x)$ intersects every leaf of $\tilde \cF^{cs}_{bran}$ passing through $y$.

 Assume there is a point $x\in \RR^3$ such that $\tilde \cF^u(x)$ does not intersect every leaf of $\tilde \cF^{cs}_{bran}$.
 We know that each leaf of $\tilde \cF^{cs}_{bran}$ separates $\RR^3$ into two connected components so we can choose among the lifts of torus leaves, the leaf $\tilde T_0$ which is the lowest (or highest depending on the orientation of the semi-unstable leaf of $x$ not intersecting every leaf of $\tilde \cF^{cs}_{bran}$) not intersecting $\tilde \cF^{u}(x)$.
-We claim that $\tilde T_0$ must project by the covering projection into a torus leaf which intersects the boundary of a connected component of $\cO^c$.
+We claim that $\tilde T_0$ must project by the covering projection into a torus leaf which intersects\footnote{If it were a true foliation, the leaf would coincide with the boundary.
+In this case, it could be that the boundary of the connected component of $\cO^c$ is only a part of the torus.
+In any case, this is enough for our argument.} the boundary of a connected component of $\cO^c$.
 Indeed, there are only finitely many connected components $U_1, \ldots, U_N$ of $\cO^c$ having volume smaller than the volume of a $\delta$-ball, so if a point is not in $U_i$ for some $i$, we know that it must be covered by local product structure boxes forcing its unstable leaf to advance until one of those components.

 On the other hand, using $f$-invariance of $\cF^{u}$ and the fact that every connected component of $\cO^c$ is wandering, we get that every point in $U_i$ must eventually fall out of $\bigcup_i U_i$ and then its unstable manifold must advance to other component.
 This concludes the claim, and as we explained, allows to use the same argument as in Case 2 to finish the proof in Case 3. \lqqd